 International Driving Permit

 Please note that if you plan to visit country in the neighbourhood - Bosnia, you will need green card.

 Drunk driving is prohibited in Serbia, and the authorities are rigorous in implementing this law.
 There might be random police stops and inspections during your trip, and sometimes they will ask you to perform a breathalyzer test.
 The blood alcohol limit in Serbia is only 0.02% for the locals and tourists.
 For professional and commercial drivers, there is a zero percent blood alcohol limit.

 There are certain areas in Serbia that do not allow you to use your horn except during imminent danger and emergencies.
 City centers prohibit you from using your horn from 11:30 PM to 7 AM.
 However, if you are driving through rural areas, you are expected to use your horn if you intend to pass another vehicle.
 There will be road signs indicating if you are allowed to honk your horn or not, so you have to be aware of your surroundings.

-Serbian law requires you and the passengers of the vehicle to wear your seatbelt properly.
-Serbian authorities are also rigorous when implementing this law, and they will not hesitate to pull you over if you are caught not wearing your seatbelt correctly or at all.
-Serbia wants to increase its seatbelt use percentage in order for them to be at par with other highly developed countries like France and Germany.
+Serbian road traffic law requires you and the passengers of the vehicle to wear your seatbelt properly.
+Police authorities are also rigorous when implementing this law, and they will not hesitate to pull you over if you are caught not wearing your seatbelt correctly or at all.
+Serbia wants to increase its seatbelt use percentage like other highly developed countries like France and Germany.